cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

       - M.Phill. - this will redirect to the existing postgradutae page
       - M.Sc Eng/M.Sc. -  this will redirect to the all courses page
   - Staff - this links to the academic staff section in the people site
+  - Register - this will redirect to a google form (anyone can register for postgraduate courses by filling this google form)

 #### Footer section